-- What VETiS studies might I be interested in?
+- What VET studies should I consider?

 An integral part of the Woodleigh Way is to prepare students for life beyond School.
 Our key aim is to provide a dynamic, balanced, liberal education in a supportive environment.
 One element of this preparation for life is to help students develop an international perspective of their world.

 How do we prepare our students for a highly interconnected, global world when they leave Woodleigh?